Gouache, Watercolour and Oil

 Garry was born on 7th March 1967, and commenced work as an illustrator, designing souvenirs and post cards.
 After 5 years of this employment Garry decided to strike out on his own and commenced writing and illustrating children’s books.
 He is completely a self-taught artist.
 Garry’s work has been reproduced as Open and Limited Edition prints, calendars, gift cards and a wide range of souvenirs.
 All of this has helped him raise the profile of his work and his artistic career, but it is his illustrated & written children’s books that he is renowned for.

-On the shelves of major bookstores worldwide you will find more than 73 books, written in 17 languages and sold in 28 countries so far.
-It amounts to literally millions and millions of sales.
+On the shelves of major bookstores worldwide you will find more than 165 books, written in 56 languages which amounts to literally millions and millions of sales.
 Morpeth Gallery is the only place you will find Garry’s originals for sale.
 They are highly prized in investment art collections.